Thrust Bearings

 A dial indicator.

-Measure crankshaft end play with a dial indicator placed against the harmonic balancer or flywheel.
+Measure crankshaft end play with a dial indicator against the harmonic balancer or flywheel.
 Prying the balancer or flywheel forward and backward indicates crankshaft end play.

 These bearings do not wear as frequently as piston rings and rod bearings.
 Worn thrust bearings occur primarily in older vehicles with manual transmissions.
 Overloading and misalignment cause damage to these bearings.
 Excessive end play is evident after removing the oil pan.
 It damages and wears the crankshaft, main caps, and engine block where the crankshaft rides.